robfatland/runawaytrain/README.md

 - Click the <Test> button and verify that the EC2 instances created above are stopped

-### Testing across regions
+### Testing across regions and debugging

+The Lambda Python code generates red ink when something is amiss.
+Upon fixing it one must remember to click the **Deploy** button to actually refresh the code.

 The test account has access to 17 regions in the US, Canada, South America, Europe and the Asian Pacific.
-As a low bar I created 10 instances in the US, 5 in Europe, 4 in Asia Pacific, and 2 in South America.
-This Lambda function stopped all 21 of them in 31 seconds.
+I created two or more EC2 instances in eight of these regions to test the Lambda halt function.
+I verified that both the `envaction` and `action` paths disable the Lambda when given value `pass`.

+Stopping N instances takes on the order of N seconds.

+> Diagnostics can be found in the Monitor tab, Logs sub-tab.